 The Perfect Poster

 A studio marketing executive once said to me, “Most movies are crap.
 At least we can make a good movie poster.”
-Chinatown is one instance where the key art is as good as the film.
+Chinatown is one instance where the key art is as great as the film.
 Chinatown is a perfect movie poster.
 Really?
 “That’s just, like, your opinion, man,” you might reply in the words of the eponymous protagonist—a.k.a.
 The Dude—in the neo-noir send-up The Big Lebowski.
 Maybe it’s because I first saw it at an impressionable age.
 I’ve dropped the needle on music that was important to me back in the day, but it doesn’t sound as good now.
 I like to think I look at the Chinatown poster from a professional perspective.
 I made art in college, studied Film and TV in grad school, and merged those interests throughout my subsequent career.
 I’ve designed Oscar posters, legacy television campaigns, and movie posters (before these mediums were subsumed by streaming platforms).
 Critical analysis is the foundation of the entertainment advertising design classes that I’ve taught at two universities.
-And so while I tend to use objective language—that is, the language of authority—the Dude’s point is well taken.
-But I digress.
+And so while I resort to use objective language—that is, the language of authority—the Dude’ has a point s point.

 Symbolism and Montage